-A key point we need to keep in mind as we resolve a violation of traditions is that no one in recovery sets out to intentionally harm the fellowship.
-We want to see our tellowship grow We do not consciously choose disunity in our recovery any more than we consciously chose to live miserably during our active addiction.
-Once we realize this, we can approach the individual or individuals involved from a humanitarian perspective in a spirit of helpfulness and cooperation.
-We should not make the situation a confrontation from the "I'm right and you're wrong" point of view.
+A key point we need to keep in mind as we resolve a violation of Tradition is that no one in recovery sets out to intentionally harm the Fellowship.
+We want to see our Fellowship grow.
+We do not consciously choose disunity in our recovery any more than we consciously chose to live miserably during our active addiction.
+Once we realize this, we can approach the individual or individuals involved from a humanitarian prespective in a spirit of helpfulness and cooperation.
+We should not make the situation a confrontation from the, "I'm right and you're wrong" point of view.
 Many of us have learned that being right does not always equate with being happy or solving a problem.

-The first step would be to approach the individual on a one-to-one basis.
-Take time to think of alternative solutions that are within the traditions before approaching the individual.
-For example, in the case of the secretary who is using speakers from other Tweive Step fellowships, explain how this violates Tradition Six.
-Acknowledge that it is difficult to find NA members with long clean time who live out of the area but are willing to travel to share at that meeting.
+The first step would be to approach the individual on a one to one basis.
+Take time to think of alternative solutions that are within the Traditions before approaching the individual.
+For example, in the case of the secretary who is using speakers from other 12 Step fellowships; explain how this violates Tradition Six.
+Acknowledge that it is difficult to find N.A. speakers who have time and recovery who live nearby.
+A solution may be to find N.A. members with long clean time who live out of the area but are willing to travel to share at that meeting.

-In the case of the recovery house, suggest that the house place a bulletin board outside the meeting room and post announcements of its fund-raising activities there.
+In the case of the recovery house, suggest the house place a bulletin board outside the meeting room and post announcements of its fund raising activities there.

-Suggest to the members of the prayer and meditation group that they use word of mouth on a one-to-one basis to share with other members about the prayer and meditation group.
+Suggest to the members of the prayer and meditation group that they use word of mouth on a one to one basis to share with other members about the prayer and meditiation group.
 Or use a bulletin board outside the meeting room.

-Suggest and encourage the NA member celebrating his birthday in another Twelve Step fellowship to celebrate it in NA too.
-Tell him how much you would like that, and how helpful it is for newcomers to see someone commemorate recovery birthdays in NA.
+Suggest and encourage the N.A. member celebrating his birthday in another 12 step Fellowship to celebrate it in N.A., too.
+Tell him how much you would like that, and how helpful it is for newcomers to see someone commemorate recovery birthdays in N.A.
 It gives the newcomer to our program hope and inspiration.
-If he wants to celebrate his birthday in another program also, that celebration should be discussed only in that program.
-NA and other Twelve Step fellowships are separate and activities or meeting events in one should not become part of the other.
+If he wants to celebrate his birthday in another program, also, that celebration should be discussed only in that program.
+N.A. and other 12 step fellowships are separate and activities or meeting events in one should not become part of the other.

-One way to help with these matters and keep within our traditions is to provide the individuals with copies of articles written on the traditions.
-These articles appear in each issue of the Newsline and previously published articles are available from the World Service Office upen request.
+One way to help with these matters and keep within our Traditions, is to provide the individuals with copies of articles written on the Traditions.
+These articles appear in each issue of the NEWSLINE and previously published articles are available from the World Service Office upon request.
 Allow the individual time to think about it and talk to other members before broaching the subject again.
 Always treat the individual with respect and dignity.

-If there is no positive response even after exercising all of the tact, diplomacy and helpful suggestions you have been able to muster up, the next step should be taken at the next business meeting of the group.
-Present the situation, along with the alternatives, and ask that the meeting adhere to the traditions.
-At each point in the dialogue request or suggest change; don't demand.
-If the meeting continues to violate the traditions, take the matter to the area service committee.
+If there is no positive response even after the exercise of tact, diplomacy and helpful suggestions you have been able to muster up, the next step should be taken at the next business meeting of the group.
+Present the situation, along with the alternatives, and ask that the meeting adhere to the Traditions.
+At each point in the dialogue request or suggest change, don't demand.
+If the meeting continues to violate the Traditions, take the matter to the Area Service Committee.